NSideas/Luma/MODULES.md

 ## Block Lists

 Block Lists are styled lists with that contain block-level HTML elements within each `li`.
-They consist of the repeatable field, **Block List Item** which include various sub fields based on the type of list.
+They consist of the repeatable field, **Block List Item** which can include various sub fields based on the type of list.

 #### Fields